 Overall, all requirements must be met.
 Thus, if something is off, you might lose the chance for your application to pass.

-What do you need to know
+What you need to know

-Who are the experts?
+Who are the experts

 The list of keywords covers a wide range of innovation fields and driving markets.

-- Excellence: Degree of novelty; timing for the innovation.
+- Excellence: degree of novelty; timing for the innovation.

 - Impact: scale-up potential; societal, economic, environmental or climate impact.

-- Level of risk, implementation, and need for Union support: Team capability and motivation.
+- Level of risk, implementation, and need for Union support: team capability and motivation.

-Short application – Phase One
+Short Application – Phase One

-The EIC artificial intelligence platform will have access to analyses and look at the innovative/disruptive side of the idea, it’s impact and the tem behind the project.
+The EIC artificial intelligence platform will select four evaluators.
+They will will have access to the analyses and look at the innovative/disruptive side of the idea and its impact.
+Moreover, these experts will evaluate the team behind the project.

-Full application – Phase Two
+Full Application – Phase Two

-Who are the jury members?
+Who are the Jury Members?

 During this step, the companies pitch their projects in front of the members of the EIC Jury.
-The panel consists of six members who have prior access to the short and full applications and the evaluation results.
+The panel consists of six members who had prior access to the short and full applications and the evaluation results.